meschac38700/Test-FastAPI/README.md

 Note that, you can create a virtual environment if you don't want to install requirements in your host machine

-For that run the following commands
+For that run the following command *depending on your system*:

 ```bash
 python -m venv {venv-name}